 2. McCain was told he wouldn’t receive medical treatment until he gave information

-The guards told him that unless he released information, he would not receive any medical treatment.
+The guards told him unless he released information, he would not receive any medical treatment.
 But every time they asked McCain something, he said he’d just offer them his name, rank, date of birth, serial number, and nothing else.

 Next: You’ll never believe what happened when he finally got to the hospital.